Gr3ytrac3/Gr3ytrac3/README.md

 ### **Current Focus**

-- *Diving deep into Linux Kernel Internals (building/debugging kernels with sanitizers).*
+- *Deepening Linux kernel internals: building and debugging kernels (QEMU/KVM, Proxmox), using sanitizers (KASAN/UBSAN) and kgdb for deterministic triage.*
-- *Developing exploits with C, Assembly, Python, Bash.*
+- *Exploit engineering: developing PoCs and exploit chains in C, x86_64/ARM64 assembly, and Python/Bash tooling for automation and analysis.*
 - *Preparing for zero-day hunting by triaging crashes, writing PoCs, and chaining exploits.*

 <br>